 Women: at least 50 per cent of Australia Awards Scholarships are offered to women.
 Many female Australia Awards alumni now hold senior positions in Timor-Leste.

-People living with disability: For Study in 2019, one Scholarship will be available to an applicant with a permanent disability for study for Diploma, Advance Diploma, and Undergraduate awards (subject to the Scholarship Selection Panel identifying a suitable applicant).
+People living with disability: For Study in 2022, one Scholarship will be available to an applicant with a permanent disability for study for Diploma, Advance Diploma, and Undergraduate awards (subject to the Scholarship Selection Panel identifying a suitable applicant).
 A suitable applicant will demonstrate the greatest potential to successfully complete their course and return home to contribute to the future development of Timor-Leste.
 People living with a disability who want to study for a diploma or advanced diploma can find a list of participating universities by clicking on the Living and Studying in Australia section here and scrolling to the bottom of the page.

 People with disabilities are also eligible to be awarded a Scholarship through the regular scholarship stream competing with other candidates at the postgraduate level.